2023 Current live programs from Jamie O’Reilly

 “15 Songs From Moby Dick is so rich and engaging that I have listened to nothing else for days.
 Michael Smith’s music takes the poetry of Melville’s words to a level that demands — and rewards — repeated listening.
 Ahab’s Compliments in particular has been ringing in my ears and I like it there.” – Janet Sayre, musician, Chicago

-And the Poet Sang Literary Program
+Other Cultural Programs Include And the Poet Sang Literary Program for the Poetry Fdn.

-Settings of poets ranging from Chilean poet Gabriela Mistral, Wallace Stevens, Bertold Brecht, F. Garcia Lorca and Anne Carson and Chicago poets David Hernandez and the late Patricia Monaghan are heard.
+Settings of poets ranging from Chilean poet Gabriela Mistral, Wallace Stevens, Bertold Brecht, F. Garcia Lorca and Anne Carson and Chicago poets David Hernandez and the late Patricia Monaghan were heard.
 Settings from Shulamite women of Lebanon, ancient Irish and Chinese poets are among the selections songs from their folk cabarets Pasiones: Songs of the Spanish Civil War and Hello Dali: From the Sublime to the Surreal are also featured.